talisma-cassoma/perceptron/README.md

 			let output = sign(sum)
 			return output;
 		}
 	//trainnig our model by epochs
-		trainning(data, labels){//trainnig our model by epochs means  repeat
-    //the train as many time we set to converge the wgths to desired ones this.epoch=0
+	trainning(data, labels){/*trainnig our model by epochs means  repeat the train as many time we set to converge the wgths to desired ones*/ this.epoch=0
 			let output= new Array(data.length)
 			while(output!=labels){